Xav519/aws-3Tier-AWS-Infrastructure/README.md

 ---

 ### 🛡️ Core Philosophy
 > *This project is a testament to building with a **Security-First** mindset.
-By leveraging Modular Terraform and AWS Native security tools, I’ve demonstrated that "Production-Ready" isn't just about functionality—it's about building resilient, isolated, and immutable infrastructure by design.*
+By leveraging Modular Terraform and AWS Native security tools, I’ve demonstrated that "Production-Ready" isn't just about functionality - it's about building resilient, isolated, and immutable infrastructure by design.*